NREL/BEEAM/FMU/benchtop_demo/README.md

 This directory contains the BEEAM (HPF library) and EnergyPlus model files and resources for the DC Design Tool cosimulation demonstration and validation using a bench-top thermal chamber.
 This co-simulation demonstration is a supplement to the following publication:

 Frank, Stephen M., Brian Ball, Daniel L. Gerber, Khanh Cu, Avpreet Othee, Jordan Shackelford, Richard E. Brown, and James Cale.
-2021. *Journal TBD*; to be published.
+2021.
+"A New Co-Simulation Capability for Detailed Electrical and Whole-Building Energy Performance." *Journal TBD*; to be published.

 This co-simulation demonstration model combines an electrical model of a simple distribution system (two laptop power supplies with resistive loads) with a thermal model of a simple thermal chamber (a partitioned refrigerator).
 Experiment details are documented in the associated publication (citation above); this REAMDE documents the directory contents, how to execute the simulation, and some aspects of the electrical model.